mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

     1. Write 2 tests per behaviour.
 One for the first possible number on the range and the other for the last possible number on the range → `A.tests = 0, 7`; `B.tests = 8, 20`
     2. Write 1 test per out of the limits behaviours → `null.tests = -1, 21`

-## Pick your prize example
+## Example: pick your prize

-Let’s use an example to go through this, as it will be easier to visualise.
-Let's imagine that you work at a fair and have bought some gifts to offer.
+Imagine that you work at a fair and have bought some gifts to offer.
 There are lollipops, mugs, hats and T-shirts.
 You've set up a computer in which the customers can generate a random number and they'll get awarded:

 - a **lollipop** if the number is **less than 10**
 - a **mug** if it’s **at least 10**